February 6

 What people consider a good value will vary, but we think that with nonstick cookware, you should buy cheap--but not too cheap.
 And, that you should buy often--but not too often.

-But if you buy too cheap, your pans will be too thin and lightweight, and aren't going to have very good heating properties.
-This will result in uneven heating and scorching that can make cooking frustrating.
+But if you buy too cheap, your pans will be too thin and light, and won't have good heating properties.

 Where you draw this line is up to you.
 While Gotham Steel is a low-end line, it might be just what you want, especially if you don't mind replacing your pan(s) every year.
-We think you could spend a little more and get a better performing pan--but if you don't want to do that, Gotham Steel could be a great choice.
+We think you could spend a little more and get a better performing pan.

 Gotham Steel pans come with a 10 year warranty--if you register the pan after buying--but that may not mean a lot.
 Read more about the warranty below--or check out 1 star reviews on Amazon to see what we're talking about.